Kayleen Justus is Assistant Professor of Ethnomusicology and World Music at Kennesaw State University.

-State University.
-As a scholar, her primary research interests center on the role of music in memory and personhood,
+Her primary research interests center on the role of music in memory and personhood,

 Trinidadian steel band in the Caribbean and beyond, and American music history.
 Dr.

 Justus has presented her academic work at various international and regional conferences,

 including the Society for Ethnomusicology, the Percussive Arts Society International

-Kayleen earned her Ph.D. in Musicology from Florida State University in 2014, after completing two years of interdisciplinary field research with the Alzheimer’s Project.
+Kayleen earned a Ph.D. in Musicology from Florida State University in 2014, after completing two years of interdisciplinary field research with the Alzheimer’s Project.
 Her dissertation, “Music, Dementia, and the Reality of Being Yourself,” is grounded in the ethnographic method of participant-observation and explores the relationship between music, consciousness, and human subjectivity.
 Dr. Justus also holds a M.M. in Ethnomusicology, which she earned in at Florida State University in 2008 after completing her thesis, “Memetics, Media, and Groove: Musical Experience in Two Florida Steelbands.”

-At Kennesaw State University, Dr. Justus teaches MUSI 1107 - “Arts in Society: Music,” MUSI 1107 - “Arts in Society: World Music,” MUSI 3311/2 - “History of Western Music I and II,” MUSI 4490 “Music of the Caribbean," MUSI 4490 "African Soundscapes," and MUSI 4490 "Traditional and Popular Music of Latin America," and MUSI 4490 "Ethnomusicology Seminar: Historical and Contemporary Practices in the Field."
+At Kennesaw State University, Dr. Justus teaches MUSI 1107 - “Arts in Society: Music,” MUSI 1107 - “World Music,” MUSI 3311/2 - “History of Western Music I and II,” MUSI 4490 “Music of the Caribbean," MUSI 4490 "African Soundscapes," MUSI 4490 "Traditional and Popular Music of Latin America," and MUSI 4490 "Ethnomusicology Seminar: Historical and Contemporary Practices in the Field."